 During Questioning, the defense lawyer will likely ask you questions about what happened in the accident, where you were injured, the extent of your injuries, and how your life has been affected by the incident.
 You may be asked questions about how your work or school was impacted, what types of treatment you have attended, any ongoing injuries or treatments, how your ability to keep up housekeeping chores has been affected, and any out-of-pocket expenses you have had as a result of your injuries.
 Our lawyers can also question the other party about how the accident occurred and what caused the accident.
 Our legal team will ensure you are well prepared and know what to expect.

-A highly effective and less stressful alternative to litigation, mediation may give you and the opposing party the opportunity to reach a settlement without ever having to see the inside of a courtroom.
+A highly effective and often less stressful alternative to litigation, mediation may give you and the opposing party the opportunity to reach a settlement without ever having to see the inside of a courtroom.
 Mediation usually takes a full day.
 In some cases, you may attend mediation more than once in order to come to a resolution that’s agreeable to both sides.

 How long does litigation last?